MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 Now that you have enabled the CDN and configured origins and policies, you can begin using your CDN assets.

-### Private CDN assets
+### Assets in private origins

-No additional configuration is required to use private CDN assets.
-SharePoint Online automatically rewrites URLs for assets in private CDN origins so requests for those assets will always be served from the CDN.
+No additional configuration is required to use assets in private origins.
+SharePoint Online automatically rewrites URLs for assets in private origins so requests for those assets will always be served from the CDN.

-Private access to assets in the Office 365 CDN is granted by tokens generated by SharePoint Online.
+Access to assets in private origins in the Office 365 CDN is granted by tokens generated by SharePoint Online.
 Users who already have permission to access to the folder or library designated by the origin will automatically be granted tokens that permit the user to interact with the file based on their permission level.

 SharePoint Online does not support item-level permissions for the CDN.
 For example, for a file located at `https://contoso.sharepoint.com/sites/site1/library1/folder1/image1.jpg`, given the following: